kfleischmann/dtools/README.md

 =======

 - dgen - data generator
-- dvis - data visualisator
+- dvis - data visualization

 very simple fast and magic dataset analyzer. give you a direction about data distributions